francois-rozet/dawgz/README.md

 pip install dawgz
 ```

-Alternatively, if you need the latest features, you can install it using.
+Alternatively, if you need the latest features, you can install it using

 ```
 pip install git+https://github.com/francois-rozet/dawgz